Discover Grant Cardone’s story, from his early biography to the life-changing decisions that lead to his success:

 What does being a successful entrepreneur mean to you?

-An Entrepreneur is by definition a person who organizes and operates a business or businesses, taking on greater than normal financial risks in order to do so.
+An Entrepreneur is, by definition, a person who organizes and operates a business or businesses, taking on greater than normal financial risks to do so.

 While they have been demonized for voracious appetites and brutal actions, I would be interested to know how they funded and managed their massive expansions.